aneshas/aperture/README.md

 - PostgreSQL
 - MSSQL
 - EventStore
-- MediatR - TBD this might be useful? (provide event stream adapter for MediatR)
+- MediatR - TBD this might be useful? (provide event/command stream adapter for MediatR)

 These adapters come pre built, but aperture is easily extensible (adheres to ports and adapters style of architecture) and allows you